speechly/speechly-unity-dotnet/README.md

   async void Start()
   {
+    Logger.Log = Debug.Log;

     // Get your app id from https://api.speechly.com/dashboard client = new SpeechlyClient(
       appId: "ef84e8ba-c5a7-46c2-856e-8b853e2c77b1", // Basic speech-to-text configuration
       manualUpdate: true
     );

     // Set desired callbacks.
-Note: Callbacks can't access UI directly as they are called from async methods
+    // OnSegmentChange fires on any change and keeps a record of all words, intents and entities until the end of utterance is signaled with `segment.isFinal`.

-    // Segment keeps record of all words and detected intents and entities.
-It's the recommended way to read SLU results.
+    // It's the recommended way to read SLU results.
-    Logger.Log = Debug.Log;

     client.OnSegmentChange = (segment) => {
       Logger.Log(segment.ToString());
     };